 About Sudden Oak Death (SOD)

 Sudden oak death is a disease that affects different types of oak tree species and plants.
 SOD can cause widespread death of trees in an entire area.
 Among the common signs of SOD are dying of shoots, trunk cankers and spots on leaves.
-You need to contact a certified arborist Toronto if you notice any of these signs in your landscape.
+You need to contact a certified arborist Mississauga if you notice any of these signs in your landscape.

 5 oak tree species